Saint Sebastian

 A soldier working against the empire he served

-Sebastian held a position of real trust within the Roman military — a captain serving under Emperor Diocletian at a time when Christians faced active, organized persecution across the empire.
-He used that position for exactly the opposite of what it was meant to serve: quietly supporting and converting fellow soldiers to Christianity from within the very institution charged with suppressing it.
+Sebastian held a position of real trust within the Roman military — a captain in the Praetorian Guard, the elite unit responsible for the emperor's own protection, serving under Emperor Diocletian at a time when Christians faced active, organized persecution across the empire.
+According to tradition, he had joined the army in part precisely because his rank gave him access and cover: as an officer above suspicion, he could move freely among soldiers and prisoners alike, visiting Christians condemned to death and encouraging them to hold to their faith even as execution approached.
+He used his position for exactly the opposite of what it was meant to serve: quietly supporting and converting fellow soldiers to Christianity from within the very institution charged with suppressing it, reportedly winning over even members of the prefect's own household before his activities came to light.

 A Renaissance painting of a young man with curly hair bound to a post, his bare torso pierced by an arrow, a faint halo behind his head.